schapi-create/apidoc-rpc-uat/md_files/README.md

 In case of Single RP-C, 3rd party client application can access to BACnet objects and properties if user credencial is valid.
 User will be authenticated based on User DB in RP-C.

-In case of EcoStructure System with multiple RP-C's, Users can be authenticated based on centralized User DB on SmartX Controller AS-P or Enterprise Server.
+In case of EcoStructure System with multiple RP-C's, users can be authenticated based on centralized User DB on SpaceLogic RP-X Controller, AS-P or Enterprise Server.

 # Developer Guide